 Working closely with the pharmaceutical companies and industry to address and discourage ads and partnerships formed with medical doctors only for the promotion and sell of drugs

-Working closely with the pharmaceutical companies and the Federal Drug Administration (FDA) to create higher standards when it comes to approving drugs and encouraging a more holistic approach to the study and approval of more naturally occurring remedies
+Working closely with pharmaceutical companies and the Food & Drug Administration (FDA) to create higher standards when it comes to approving drugs, foods, certain hair products, etc., and encouraging a more holistic approach